jlangch/venice/doc/readme/multi-methods-and-protocols.md

 of the function to use.

-Define a protocol and extend with `extend`:
+Define a protocol with two polymorphic functions and extend with `extend`:

 ```clojure
 (do